Dhara-95/CV/README.md

 [**ASOS.com**](https://www.asosplc.com/) **(May 2018 - May 2020)**
 *Assistant Pricing Merchandiser*
-- Reviewed and analysed large data sets across multiple global markets, to provide strategic pricing recommendations for up to 85,000 products using my strong analytical skills.
+- Reviewed and analysed large data sets across multiple global markets, to provide strategic pricing recommendations for up to 85,000 products using my strong analytical skills in Excel.
+- Provided business critical pricing recommendations to the CEO, largely based upon the data analysis I carried out using internal and external data systems, which helped to potentialise on sales and contributed to new customer growth.
 - Worked with internal clients to deliver projects based on their requirements.
-This experience of working with clients will help in a software development role, to turn an idea into a working product.
+This experience of working with clients will help in a software development role, to transform an idea into a working product.
-- Created several reports and analysed large data sets frequently to aid in business strategy decisions.
-My experience in working with data has helped with learning SQL and I am now confident in working with databases.
 - Built strong professional relationships with colleagues (within Tech, Finance, Insight & Analytics, Marketing, Logistics and Buying & Merchandising), by working cross-functionally and utilising my strong communication skills.

 [**Arcadia Group Ltd, Miss Selfridge**](https://www.arcadiagroup.co.uk/) **(September 2016 - May 2018)**
 *Senior Merchandising Admin Assistant*
-- Analysed sales data to provide regular reporting for my team and presented KPI’s to senior management.
+- Analysed sales data to provide regular performance reporting for my team and presented KPI’s to senior management in weekly trade meetings.
 - Effective analysis underpinned this role, which I believe I was able to achieve with my improved time management skills and efficiency, whilst maintaining a high level of accuracy.
-My attention to detail and time management has helped when striving for professional code quality and the delivery of projects in a small timescale, during my journey into learning software development.
+My attention to detail and time management has helped when striving for professional code quality and the delivery of projects in a small timeframe, during my journey into learning software development.
+- Utilised my strong communication skills to liaise between external suppliers and worked collaboratively with Arcadia’s Logistics team, to ensure efficient stock movement between the warehouse and stores.
-- During my time at Arcadia, I learnt how to work cross-functionally, manage workloads and prioritise tasks effectively, whilst working in a fast-paced environment.
-This will be an essential skill in a software development role, where good teamwork and task prioritisation are key.
+- Learnt how to work cross-functionally, manage workloads and prioritise tasks effectively, whilst working in a fast-paced environment.
+This will be an essential skill in a software development role, where good teamwork and ticket prioritisation are key.

 ## Achievements and Interests